Home | Species List | Bibliography

 Jensen,SL 1966 The Mayflies of Idaho (Ephemeroptera).
 M.S.
 Thesis, University of Utah, Utah.
 364 p.

-Quote from page 151: "The follwing combinations of charaters serve to distinguish this genus from all other genera of Heptageniidae occurring in Idaho: Adults.
+Quote from page 151: "The following combinations of charaters serve to distinguish this genus from all other genera of Heptageniidae occurring in Idaho: Adults.
 (1) Basal segment of the foretarsi of male at least two-thirds as long as the second segment but never equal; (2) forewings usually brown or amber tinted, at least in the basal half, and with basal costal crossveins well developed (Figs. 63-64); (3) penes of male separated to base (Figs 88-93); and (4) subanal plate of female with a well developed V- or U-shaped postero-nedian emargination (Fig 73).
 Mature nymphs.
 (1) Three well developed cauudal filaments present; (2) gills on abdominal segments one and seven not enlarged or extending beneath the abdomen, and similar to those on the intermediate segments only smaller; (3) fibrilliform portion of gills absent or reduced to to a few tiny filaments (Fig 82); and (4) front of head distinctly emarginate medially (Fig 76)."

 McCafferty,WP; Durfee,RS; Kondratieff,BC 1993 Colorado mayflies (Ephemeroptera): an annotated inventory.
 Southwestern Naturalist 38 3, 252-274.
 PDF